Cam Ward (American football): Professional career

 Ward was selected first overall by the Tennessee Titans in the 2025 NFL draft, becoming the first zero-star recruit to be selected first overall in the 21st century.
 Although his college uniform number 1 was retired by the Titans in honor of Warren Moon, Ward was granted permission to wear it during his introductory press conference.

-In his NFL debut, against the Denver Broncos, Ward completed 12 out of his 28 passes for 112 yards with no touchdowns and no interceptions.
-He was sacked 6 times, including a game losing fumble as the Broncos won 20–12.
-In Week 5, in a comeback win against the Arizona Cardinals, Ward threw 39 passes, completing 21 of them, for a career high 265 yards, no touchdowns, and an interception.
-He led a game winning drive with under two minutes from his own 18 yard line, down by two.
-The Titans drove down to the four yard line, and Joey Slye kicked a game winning 29 yard field goal, as the Titans won 22–21.
+In his NFL debut against the Denver Broncos, Ward completed 12 of 28 passes for 112 yards with no touchdowns and no interceptions.
+He was sacked six times, including a game losing fumble as the Titans lost 20–12.
+During Week 5, in a comeback win against the Arizona Cardinals, Ward threw 39 passes, completing 21 of them, for a career high 265 yards, no touchdowns, and an interception.
+He led a game winning drive with under two minutes from his own 18-yard line, down by two.
+The Titans drove down to the four-yard line, and Joey Slye kicked a game winning 29-yard field goal, as the Titans won 22–21.